hyphacoop/worker-coop-scripts/README.md

 ## Manually forcing a script run

-Sometimes you may want to manually force an run of a CircleCI job/script/task outside the normal schedule.
+Sometimes you may want to manually force the running of a CircleCI job/script/task outside the normal schedule.
 This is possible in two ways.

+### Web UI

 The simplest way is to navigate through the
 [CircleCI logs][logs] into a specific script run, and then click the "Rebuild" button in the top-right.
 (You may need to log in first.)

+### Command Line

-However, if you've just merged code changes, you'll need to kick off a fresh run using your new code.
-You can do this from the commandline:
+If you're a power user, you can do this from the command line:

 1. Get your CircleCI token.